Pfizer CEO pushes back against Trump claim on vaccine timing

 “I’ve spoken to Pfizer, I’ve spoken to all of the people that you have to speak to, Moderna, Johnson & Johnson, and others.
 They can go faster than that by a lot,” Trump claimed.
 “It’s become very political.”

-Pfizer has said that it expects to have data from its ongoing late-stage test by October that could show whether the vaccine is safe and effective.
+Pfizer has said that by late October it expects to have data from its ongoing late-stage test that could show whether the vaccine is safe and effective.
 In his letter to employees, Bourla wrote that the company hopes to have “a hundred million doses delivered by the end of the year.”

 Those doses could not be distributed until the Food and Drug Administration reviews Pfizer’s data and decides whether to issue what’s called an emergency use authorization.
 That would allow distribution of the vaccine on a limited basis, with initial shots expected to go to medical and other frontline workers, nursing homes and people most at risk of catching or becoming seriously ill from the virus.

+“Any new vaccine must meet the FDA’s rigorous standard for quality, safety, and efficacy and will be verified by independent experts.
+The Administration is sparing no effort or expense to save millions of lives,” Bars said in a statement.

-Moderna’s chief executive, Stéphane Bancel, told the UK’s Financial Times on Wednesday that Moderna would not be ready to seek emergency use authorization from the FDA for its vaccine candidate before Nov.
-25 at the earliest.
+Moderna’s experimental vaccine, which is also in late-stage trials, will not be ready to seek emergency authorization from the FDA before at least Nov.
+25, Moderna CEO Stéphane Bancel told the UK’s Financial Times on Wednesday.

-Johnson & Johnson just started the late-stage and final patient study of its vaccine last week.
+Johnson & Johnson just started the final study of its vaccine last week.

-And AstraZeneca, which has a candidate in late-stage trials around the world, has its U.S. study on hold while the FDA reviews a possible safety problem.
+And AstraZeneca, which has a candidate in late-stage trials in other countries, has had to put its U.S. study on hold while the FDA reviews a possible safety problem.

 Bourla and top executives of eight other companies developing COVID-19 vaccines and treatments pledged in early September not to seek even emergency use authorization, let alone a full approval of their products, until they were proven safe and effective.